dotnet-interactive-learning/journey/docs/installpackage.md

 3. `nuget source add -Name [mysourcename] -Source [GPR source] -Username [Github username] -Password [your PAT]`.

-4. Check that the source was added using `nuget source list`.
+4. Check that the source was added using `dotnet nuget source list`.

 5. To check that the authentication is correct, run `#r "nuget: [packagename], [version number or *-* if latest]"` in a notebook.